ArjunRamesh77/SimpleNumerics/README.md

 # SimpleNumerics
-A project aimed to learn the basic building blocks numerical methods
+A project aimed to learn the basic building blocks numerical methods.
+Written in FORTRAN.